shiloa/globber/README.markdown

 # fnmatch

 Perform string matching with glob syntax.

 ## DESCRIPTION:

 This gem provides a simple wrapper around the the `fnmatch` GNU C library.
 The `fnmatch` lib provides simple tools to find so called "glob" syntax matches on strings.

+Still *VERY* immature, so don't use in production unless you have nothing to lose.

 ## FEATURES/PROBLEMS:

 * Currently supports only case insensitive search.
-Future flags will be added to support all native options of the C lib.
+Hopefully, module flags will be added soon to support all native options of the C lib.

 ## TODO: